 Mary completed her Bachelor degree in Marketing at Swinburne University in 2003 & has worked within brand management & marketing within the sporting arena for fifteen years.
 Having practiced the Pilates method throughout her life & along with her motivation for health & well being, it led her to obtain her certification in Mat, Reformer & Pre & Postal Pilates instruction with Breathe education.
 Already leading an active lifestyle with Pilates having a pivotal influence, Mary gained a deeper appreciation of the Pilates method through her pregnancy & after having her son.
 She saw how empowering & strengthening Pilates was and the positive impact it had on the body & in particular to pre & post natal clients.
 Being able to help people move more efficiently & enjoy the strengthening benefits that comes with it have been very rewarding.
 Aside from working as a Brand Manager by day & a Pilates instructor by night, Mary loves getting to the Melbourne Tan for an early morning run & will never say no to a good coffee.

 Allied Health Assistant

-Claire is our allied health assistant who qualified as a physiotherapist from Curtin University.
+Claire is a qualified physiotherapist graduating from Curtin University.
 Whilst in London, she worked in paediatric and neurological physiotherapy.
 She has extensive skills applying neuro-based concepts into rehabilitation and pilates to help our clients move better.
-A pilates lover, kombucha fan and organic tea lover, she also has an interest in managing clients with chronic pelvic and back pain.
+A pilates lover, kombucha fan and organic tea lover, she also has an interest in managing clients with chronic low back and pelvic pain.
 Outside of pilates, she spends time working on her architect portfolio and knitting.